BIO / STATEMENT / CV

-As we live an increasingly digital, indoor existence, I believe that reconnecting with the natural world outside—as well as bringing natural imagery inside—can help us restore balance to both our living spaces and our nervous systems.
+“As we live an increasingly digital, indoor existence, I believe that reconnecting with the natural world outside—as well as bringing it inside—can help us restore balance to both our living spaces and our nervous systems.”

 STATEMENT

+I’ve been fascinated by animals ever since I was a kid.
 Childhood sketchbooks were packed with doodles of local wildlife.
-And many afternoons were spent attempting to befriend the same creatures.
+And many afternoons were spent attempting to befriend those same creatures.

 The Peace of Wild Things